apa-123/memes/README.md

 ## Future improvements:
 - Deploy to AWS so it is not on a local host
-- Add more user functionality (the ability to follow other users and post)
+- Add more user functionality (the ability to follow other users and post, pictures of users, upvotes/downvotes)
 - Improve the UI to make it easier to navigate
 - Complete the Unittests